Hong Kong offers 5G carriers free spectrum to cut costs and rollout time

-Governments around the world have treated the upcoming rollout of 5G networks as an opportunity for billion dollar paydays, auctioning off precious blocks of radio spectrum.
+Governments around the world have treated the upcoming rollout of 5G networks as an opportunity for billion-dollar paydays, auctioning off precious blocks of radio spectrum.
 Today, Hong Kong regulators said they will take the opposite tack by offering 5G-ready carriers free spectrum — a strategy designed to keep consumer costs low and speed the rollout of next-generation wireless services.

 As reported by the South China Morning Post, the suggestion to give away 5G radio spectrum has been championed by Hong Kong Secretary for Commerce and Economic Development Edward Yau Tang-wah, who concluded that there was no need to auction the “abundant supply” of spectrum.
 “That means it will greatly reduce the cost and also shorten the time involved” for 5G deployments, he said, acknowledging the key challenges carriers now face when offering 5G in any region.